 Reasoning: Statutory contributions (PF, ESIC) are calculated and remitted monthly.
 Using monthly CTC aligns with existing payroll cycles and compliance timelines.

-Practical Consideration: If annual bonuses are part of total remuneration, should they be spread across months for the 50% test?
-This is unclear.
-A conservative approach would be to ensure the 50% threshold is met even without the bonus, treating the bonus as additional wages if it would otherwise cause a breach.
+Practical Consideration: If annual bonuses are part of total remuneration, they should be apportioned across the months they relate to for the 50% test.
+A conservative approach is to ensure the 50% threshold is met even without the bonus, treating the bonus as additional exclusion if it would otherwise cause a breach.

 Question: Has the gratuity calculation formula changed?